Morjovski/profit_graph/README.md

 2. Adds data to database
 3. Creates graph by options
 4. Shows max and min data
+5. Shows average by period
-5. Saves your graphs in 'graph/' directory
+6. Saves your graphs in 'graph/' directory
-6. Creates random data
+7. Creates random data
     * To use this, just enter 'random' while you choose 'add data' or 'create graph'

 #### Used libraries: